 - Does each interactive element have an easy-to-formulate objective?
 If not, don’t hesitate to wipe out the redundant bells and whistles.

-4. Tests and assessments
+4. Tests and Assessments

 Intersperse your course with quick tests to measure the audience’s performance and see if you are heading the right way.
-Authoring tools allow you to use versatile question types such as true/false, multiple choice, fill the blank, drag and drop, essay, etc. By way of formative assessment, you may throw in short quizzes in the middle of your course and gauge interim results.
+Authoring tools and online quiz makers allow you to use versatile question types such as true/false, multiple choice, fill the blank, drag and drop, essay, etc. By way of formative assessment, you may throw in short quizzes in the middle of your course and gauge interim results.
 For knowledge summaries, add a slide or two at the end of the material.

 Before you move on to some other course module, check if everything is right: